neumovelab/myoassist/docs/Running_Optimizations.md

 ### Windows: Using .bat Configuration Files

-The easiest way to begin on Windows is by using the `run_training.bat` script, which executes one of the predefined configurations from the `training_configs/` directory.
+On Windows, use the `run_training.bat` script, which executes predefined configurations from the `training_configs/` directory.

 ```bash
 # Run from the myoassist_reflex directory